.

 The Best Shoe Brands for Kids with Disabilities – Supportive Shoes with Extra Depth and Extra Padding!

-Did you know that foot deformity, flat feet, and the use of ill-fitting footwear are common in children with special needs?
 It can be extremely challenging for parents of children with developmental disabilities to recognize foot problems, particularly when children can have difficulties with the recognition and expression of pain.
+The correct types of shoes can make a tremendous difference in your child’s foot posture, walking gait, and stability.
+I am going to show you which are the best shoe brands for kids with disabilities so you can have a better idea of which shoes will fit and support your child’s feet correctly.

+If they are dealing with a specific foot condition, they can certainly benefit from wearing supportive shoes.
 The most common foot condition that children with developmental disabilities face is flat feet, followed by hypermobility and low muscle tone.
-I am going to show you a list of the best shoe brands for kids with disabilities based on my many years of shoe fitting experience.

-I have noticed that in addition to the foot conditions that I mentioned above, children with special needs tend to have wide to extra wide feet, which makes it extra challenging for parents to find shoes that fit.
+I have noticed that children with special needs tend to have wide to extra wide feet, which makes it extra challenging for parents to find shoes that fit.

-Does Your Child Need to Wear Orthotics?
+Does Your Child Need to Wear Orthotics in Addition to Supportive Shoes?

-Most children with disabilities need to wear AFOs or a different type of orthotics inside their shoes.
+Most children with disabilities need to wear AFOs or a different type of orthotics inside their shoes for extra support and stability.
 Whether your child needs to wear orthotics inside the shoes depends partly on the type of special need or disability your child might have, as well as its severity.
+There are certain children’s shoe brands that have proven to be the most effective ones when it comes to fitting children with disabilities and their AFOs.

-What are the Best Shoe Brands for Kids with Disabilities?
+What Are the Best Shoe Brands for Kids with Disabilities?

 My go-to shoe brands for children with disabilities are: